-When it comes to estate planning, many think of a will — however, a will is just one part of the process.
+When it comes to Legacy Planning, many think of a will — however, a will is just one part of the process.
 In fact, there are many aspects of an estate plan you need to remember.

-First is understanding what an estate plan is.
+First is understanding what an Legacy Plan is.
 An estate plan is responsible for administering your property when you’re gone, including any assets or liabilities you owned.
 Without one, the government will be responsible for managing your property, meaning your wishes aren’t considered, your property isn’t evenly dispersed, or the government keeps that property if a beneficiary can’t be found.

-Now that you know the importance of estate planning, here are the things to remember when setting up your estate plan:
+Now that you know the importance of the Legacy Plan, here are the things to remember when setting up your estate plan:

 1. Set up a will